UCL/dxss/CONTRIBUTING.md

 - We aim for PEP8-compliant Python code with one exception:
   > Capital letters for matrices (following conventional math notation).
   - The linter will flag up the use of i.e. `A` as a variable name.
 Silence this with `# noqa: N803`.
-- Aim to document all public-facing API code with [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google) docstrings.
+- Aim to document all public-facing _application programming interface_ (API) code with [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google) docstrings.
 - Aim for [PEP484 type annotations](https://peps.python.org/pep-0484/) throughout.
 Check with `mypy` or `pre-commit`.
   - No need to put type hints in docstrings.